Recently published stories, by topic.

 Tech

 - Thousands of Americans turned to crowdfunding during the pandemic.
 For most, it didn’t work out.
-Out of 175,000 GoFundMe campaigns that mentioned the pandemic, 90% did not reach their goal and 4 in 10 raised no money at all.
+Out of 175,000 GoFundMe campaigns that mentioned the pandemic, 90% didn’t reach their goal — while 4 in 10 raised no money at all.
 (CBS News)

 - How websites use “dark patterns” to manipulate you.
 From endless website pop-ups and unavoidable cookies that track your every online move to chirpy “notifications” that try to shame us into registering for useless lists, using the web today is to be pushed, pulled and generally manipulated into paying attention to something.
 (CBS News)